ThorbenJ/elasticsearch-exporter/README.md

   - **Required** always

 &nbsp;
-- `elex_index`: The name of the index to be exported (or was exported, when importing)
+- `elex_index`: The index pattern of indices to be exported (or that was exported, when importing)
   - **Required** always
+  - Note: When importing this is used has a shell fileglob, to match export directories

 &nbsp;
 - `elex_workdir`: The base directory to store all exports under